open-telemetry/opentelemetry-java/docs/sdk-configuration.md

 ## Immutability of OpenTelemetry configuration

-The above attempts to avoid allowing a built SDK to be mutated.
+The above attempts to avoid allowing a built SDK to be mutated, e.g., it is shallow immutable.
 Allowing mutation can make code harder to reason about (any component, even deep in business logic, could update the SDK without hindrance), can reduce performance (require volatile read on most operations), and produce thread safety issues if not well implemented.
 In particular, compared to the current state as of writing,

-- `addSpanProcessor` is not needed because we instead push the complexity of handling telemetry within telemetry components to those components, where the maintainers will have more domain knowledge.
+- `TracerSdkManagement.addSpanProcessor` is not needed.
+We needed a mutable SDK to allow span processors to use global APIs for telemetry, but because we instead push the complexity of handling [telemetry within SDK components](#Telemetry within SDK components) to those components, where the maintainers will have more domain knowledge.
 It allows this mutator method to be removed from the end-user API.

-- `updateTraceConfig` - instead of allowing updates at the top level, we should consider making `TraceConfig` an interface, and the SDK default implementation is static.
+- `TracerSdkManagement.updateTraceConfig` - instead of allowing replacing of the config at the top level, we should consider making
+`TraceConfig` an interface, and the SDK default implementation is a simple implementation that always returns a constant configuration.
 It allows the above benefits of immutability to be in place for the common case where dynamic updates are not needed.
 Where dynamic updates are needed, it can be replaced with a mutable implementation instead of making the SDK configuration mutable.
 This keeps update methods out of the end-user APIs and will generally give framework developers more control by handling dynamicism themselves without the chance of end-users to affect it negatively.
+For example, spring-boot may wire trace config updates to actuator, its admin interface, and does not have to worry about business logic side-stepping this mechanism by calling `updateTraceConfig`.

 Some highly buggy code that could be enabled by mutability.